-As I spoke to Billy, he acknowledged there was a new customer he was seeing more and more of, the urban dweller who used his equipment on the weekends to make a pond or bushwhack through an overgrown area.
-He still had commercial clients who came to him for parts and repairs, but he felt the time was right to make more of a retail store.
+As I spoke to Billy, he acknowledged a new customer he was seeing more and more of, the urban dweller who used his equipment on the weekends to make a pond or bushwhack through an overgrown area.
+Commercial clients still came to him for parts and repairs, but he felt the time was right to make more of a retail store.

-The trouble was this new customer had to look past all the years of parts and tools that had accumulated in the shed...store.
+The trouble was that this new customer had to look past all the years of accumulated parts and tools in the shed...store.

-And Billy had a loyal following – at one of his events he has been known to sell nearly 100 new tractors.
+And Billy had a loyal following – at one of his events, he was known to sell nearly 100 new tractors.
 This operation was successful.

-When brand recognition is at a high level, a business makeover may seem simple—but this is only an illusion.
+When brand recognition is high, a business makeover may seem simple—but this is only an illusion.

-Because I hadn’t been on or purchased a tractor before in my life, I had to immerse myself to truly understand the Eklund brand and their rural shoppers’ specifics.
+Because I hadn’t been on or purchased a tractor before, I had to immerse myself to truly understand the Eklund brand and its rural shoppers’ specifics.

-There probably couldn’t be two more different worlds coming together than a city boy like me and a rural farm operator like Billy.
-And yet we aren’t that different when it comes right down to it.
+There probably couldn’t be two more different worlds coming together than a city boy like me, and a rural farm operator like Billy.
+And yet we aren’t that different when it comes to it.

 The goal was to make Billy’s store work as hard as he did.